-The Drop Zone is arguably the most adrenaline-filled activity in the centre!
-You will jump from a 30 foot high platform onto a giant bouncy-castle type airbag.
+The Drop Zone is arguably the most adrenaline-filled activity in the center!
+You will jump from a 30-foot high platform onto a giant bouncy-castle type airbag.

 It costs £15 per person and is only suitable for adults aged 18 and over.

-Yes that’s correct, following from our childhood favourite play park activity, the Giant Swing guarantees fun for all.
-On this attraction, you along with two others are harnessed in, lifted into the air, and fly backwards and forwards through the air over a cliff edge!
-You will be amazed by the stunning scenery, while having the time of your life!
+Yes, that’s correct, following our childhood favorite play park activity, the Giant Swing guarantees fun for all.
+At this attraction, you along with two others are harnessed in, lifted into the air, and fly backward and forwards through the air over a cliff edge!
+You will be amazed by the stunning scenery while having the time of your life!